Topics Map > Features and Functionality > Client Capabilities > Web (OWA)

 Office 365 (Outlook on the web) - Working with mail folders

 By default, messages that are sent to you are stored in your Inbox.
 But you can organize your messages into a hierarchical folder system and adjust it as your needs change.
+You can access Outlook on the web using any supported browser.

 Your account starts with these default folders: